thorntail-examples/rest-http-secured-redhat/README.md

  that contains the OpenShift objects required to deploy the Red Hat SSO Server 7.0 as well as a Java command line client driver to access this secured endpoint.

-The goal of this project is to deploy the quickstart in an OpenShift environment (online, dedicated, ...).
+The goal of this project is to deploy the quickstart in an OpenShift environment (online, dedicated, minishift, ...).

 # Prerequisites